Roy O. Disney: Biography

-Early life
+Early life, education, and military service

-Disney was born to Irish-Canadian Elias Charles Disney and English-German-American Flora Call Disney in Chicago, Illinois.
-The family moved to Marceline, Missouri and to Kansas City in 1911.
+Disney was born to Irish-Canadian Elias Charles Disney and English-German-American Flora Call Disney in Chicago, Illinois, on June 24, 1893.
+The family moved to Marceline, Missouri, and to Kansas City in 1911.

 On July 1, 1911, Elias purchased a newspaper delivery route for The Kansas City Star.
-It extended from 27th Street to the 31st Street, and from Prospect Avenue to Indiana Avenue.
-Roy and his brother, Walt worked as newspaper delivery-boys.
-The family delivered the morning newspaper, The Kansas City Times, to approximately 700 customers, and The Kansas City Star to more than 600.
+It extended from 27th Street to the 31st Street and from Prospect Avenue to Indiana Avenue.
+Roy and his brother Walt worked as newspaper delivery boys.
+The family delivered the morning newspaper, The Kansas City Times, to approximately 700 customers and The Kansas City Star to more than 600.
 The number of customers served increased with time.

 Disney graduated from the Manual Training High School of Kansas City in 1912.
 He left the paper delivery route and worked on a farm in the summer.
 He was then employed as a bank clerk along with brother Raymond Arnold Disney at the First National Bank of Kansas City.

 Disney served in the United States Navy from 1917 to 1919.
-Roy contracted tuberculosis and was therefore discharged from military duty.
-He forsook his banking career and hospital bed and in 1923, brother Walt joined Roy in Hollywood and the two planned the start of Disney Brothers Studio.
-The brothers ordered kit houses from Los Angeles-based Pacific Ready Cut Homes and, in 1928, built their homes adjacently on Lyric Avenue in the Los Feliz neighborhood.
+His military career was cut short by a contraction of tuberculosis during his service and Disney was honorably discharged from military duty.

-Walt Disney Productions
+Career beginnings and work at Walt Disney Productions

+While convalescing from a recurrence of tuberculosis at the Sawtelle Veterans Home in Los Angeles in October of 1923, his brother Walt came to visit late at night to ask for his help in establishing a cartoon studio.
+After Walt explained that he had secured a deal with New York distributor Margaret Winkler, Disney agreed and left the hospital the next morning—never again having a relapse of tuberculosis.

+Together Roy and Walt founded the Disney Brothers Studio in October of 1923.
+Unlike Max and Dave Fleischer of rival Fleischer Studios, Roy was not a co-producer.
+However, Roy was an equal partner in all facets of the production company.
 While Walt led the creative side, Roy guided the business side and finances.
-Together Roy and Walt founded Disney Studios as brothers, but Walt later bought out most of Roy's share in 1929 so, unlike Max and Dave Fleischer of rival Fleischer Studios, Roy was not a co-producer.
-However, Roy was an equal partner in all facets of the production company.

-Disney became the company's first CEO in 1929, although the official title was not given to him until 1966.
-He also shared the role of chairman of the board with Walt from 1945 and succeeded Walt in the position of President around this time as well.
+Roy became the company's first chief executive officer (CEO) in 1929, although the official title was not given to him until 1966.
+He also shared the role of chairman of the board with Walt from 1945 and succeeded Walt in the position of president around this time as well.
 He held the position until 1968 when he handed it to Donn Tatum.
 In 1960, Walt dropped the chairman title so he could focus more on the creative aspects of the company.
-Following Walt's death on December 15th, 1966 from lung cancer, Roy postponed his retirement to oversee the construction of what was then known as Disney World.
-For five years after Walt's death, Roy was able to open the resort with a cost of $400 million without having additional debt.
-He later renamed it Walt Disney World as a tribute to his brother.
+Following Walt's death on December 15, 1966, from lung cancer, Roy postponed his retirement to oversee the construction of what was then known as Disney World.
+Five years after Walt's death, Roy was able to open the resort at a cost of $400 million without having additional debt.
+He later named it Walt Disney World as a tribute to his brother.